 Late payment is a worry for any business.
 Here are a few practical pointers.

-First, written terms of business with your customer is essential.
+First, written terms of business with your customers are essential.

 Here are some things you may want to look for in an agreement:

-- Employment status – if you are working though a PSC state this.
+- Employment status – if you are working though a Personal Service Company state this.
 If you are a Sole Trader state Self Employed

 - The tasks to be done

 - Place and time the tasks are to be carried out

 Alternatively you may operate with a more wider range supply agreement or set of terms of business.
 Get help from a solicitor to make sure they are robust and enforceable.